|Reclaimed Water Analysis Sheets and Turbidity||click to expand|

 After this process, the wastewater flows into a diverter box where the flow is divided between the new aeration basin and the old aeration basin.
 The wastewater is then aerated for additional treatment with bacteria and other organisms which help breakdown the solids.

 Once this is done, the wastewater enters the clarifiers where the solids settle out.
 The clear supernatant then flows to the chlorine contact chamber where it is treated with Chlorine, followed by de-chlorination with Sulphur Dioxide in order to discharge into Hog Branch Creek.

 The wastewater must be treated to meet strict federal and state limits before being discharged.
 The remaining solids from the bottom of the clarifiers are pumped into the 4 large digesters which also help break down the solids by final aeration, organisms and bacteria.
 The remaining solids are then pumped to the belt press and treated as Class "A" biosolids which are then sold to local farmers and ranchers as a soil enhancer.

 The WWTP has the capacity to treat up to 3.55 million gallons per day.

-Currently, the WWTP is expanding its operation to include a Reclaimed Water Station which will allow bulk water sales of effluent to be used by contractors during construction rather than using potable water.
+Currently, the WWTP is has expanded its operation to include a Reclaimed Water Station which allows bulk water sales of effluent to be used by contractors during construction rather than using potable water.

 BEFORE YOU DIG - DIAL 811.
 IT'S THE LAW!!!